-Career fairs and hiring events are two of the most well-known programs, each with different goals.
-Job seekers attend career fairs for the chance to talk with employers, learn about future opportunities, and attend webinars or seminars related to different career paths.
-However, a hiring fair means employers extend job offers during the event or very soon after.
+For example, career fairs allow job seekers to talk with employers, learn about future opportunities, and attend webinars or seminars related to different career paths.
+Employers host or participate in hiring fairs to extend job offers during or, very soon after the event.

 And because not all job seekers are college students, there are various programs connecting them to potential employers, too.

-There are multiple advantages of participating in recruiting events, some you’ll notice immediately, and others you’ll realize over time.
-Here are some of our favorite reasons for job seekers to attend organized recruiting programs:
+There are multiple advantages of participating in recruiting events, some you’ll notice immediately, and others you’ll realize over time:

 All your hard work and practice answering questions paid off.
 Way to go!
 Time to shift mental gears from maximizing recruiting events to rocking the interview.
 But, good news!
 It's a faster, easier shift than you might think.

-Review and refresh your resume again, especially if you can add new experiences since the recruiting event where you first met company representatives.
+Review and refresh your resume again, especially if you can add new experiences since the recruiting event where you met company representatives.
 Similarly, take another look at your elevator pitch and personal story.
 Do you want, or need, to change anything?
-Again, now’s the perfect time to revise.
+Now's the perfect time to revise.

 Call a friend or clean off a mirror but get ready to share your career highlights and elevator pitch again.
 If someone’s helping you rehearse, ask them about your eye contact, facial expressions, and overall body language.
 Do you appear welcoming and confident, or are you looking around the room while you talk?

 It's interview time!
 Trust your knowledge, passion for the work, and all that practice to share why you're their best choice.
-Confidently and directly answer their questions, then ask two or three of your own.
-Be polite (seems obvious, but it's easy to forget "please" and "thank you" in new situations), be honest, and remember the correct spelling and job title of your interviewer(s) for the next step.
+Answer questions confidently and directly, then ask two or three of your own.
+Be polite.
+Sure, that seems obvious, but it's easy to forget "please" and "thank you" in new situations.
+Be honest, and remember the correct spelling and job title of your interviewer(s) for the next step.

-Send a hand-written thank you note to each interviewer and, if possible, the HR person who organized the day.
+Send a handwritten thank you note to each interviewer and, if possible, the HR person who organized the day.
 Compose the note yourself or personalize a sample you find online.
-Because many people decide this step is old-fashioned, the candidates who make an effort can truly stand out.
+Because many people decide this step is old-fashioned, the candidates who make an effort often stand out.

 Interviewing is stressful, but preparation and the right support can decrease anxiety and increase your chances of success.
 Check out the CF+ article, Be Prepared: Behavioral Questions, for more tips and encouragement!